iancze/TWA-3-orbit/README.md

         $ conda create --name TWA3 python=3.6
         $ conda activate TWA3
         # install all the required packages

+I found that with the Mac OSX upgrade to catalina, existing theano installs were messed up.
+In theory, I would like to do

         $ conda install --file requirements.txt # should work in principle, but...

-I found that with the Mac OSX upgrade to catalina, existing theano installs were messed up.
-I needed to completely reinstall anaconda and allow theano and pymc3 to be installed from the
+But instead I found I needed to completely reinstall anaconda and allow theano and pymc3 to be installed from the

         $ python setup.py install

-done inside of the `exoplanet` repo, rather than pre-installing these things with conda.
+inside of my cloned `exoplanet` repo, rather than pre-installing these things with conda.
 This could also have been due to an issue with XCODE needing to be reinstalled, and then `exoplanet` needing to be reinstalled on top of that.

-`corner.py` needs to be installed with pip.
-`arviz` needs to be installed from pip too.

-Since exoplanet is under heavy development, we'll install this from source.
-With the environment still activated, go to the `exoplanet` source directory, and `python setup.py install`.
-(If you're satisfied with the latest stable version, you can just install exoplanet with conda).
+I also needed to do

+    $ pip install corner
+    $ pip install arviz

-Then return to this directory and install the project as editable.
+Then return to this TWA3 directory and install the project as editable.

         $ pip install -e .

 This should keep the whole directory structure much more organized and portable than before.

+## Analysis

 The idea is that all analysis scripts will be run from the root directory of this project.
 E.g.,